Academics

 Center for Learning in Action

-Teach fourth graders about zebrafish and ocean ecology.
+Teach third graders about zebrafish and ocean ecology.
 Resettle refugees in nearby Pittsfield.
 Or study housing discrimination and advocate for the unsheltered.
 Every year the Center for Learning in Action connects more than 800 Williams students with a vast range of courses and extracurricular experiential opportunities that enrich learning and improve lives.